bgarlow/lambda-authorizer-jwt-verifier/README.md

 The `audience` value should uniquely identify your AWS API Gateway deployment.
 You should assign unique audiences for each API Gateway authorizer instance so that a token intended for one gateway is not valid for another.

-### Signature Keys (keys.json)

-Update `keys.json` with the JSON Web Key Set (JWKS) format for your issuer.
-You can usually obtain the JWKS for your issuer by fetching the `jwks_uri` published in your issuer's metadata such as `${issuer}/.well-known/openid-configuration`.

-> The authorizer only supports RSA signature keys

-> Ensure that your issuer uses a pinned key for token signatures and does not automatically rotate signing keys.
-The authorizer currently does not support persistence of cached keys (e.g. dynamo) obtained via metadata discovery.

 # Deployment

 ### Install Dependencies